TomPlanche/wordle_helper/TECH.md

 The `WordGuess.svelte` component is the core UI element that:
 - Handles user input for 5-letter words
-- Manages the cycling of letter states (unknown → correct → misplaced → absent)
+- Manages the cycling of letter states (absent → misplaced → correct)
 - Provides keyboard navigation between letter boxes
 - Updates the parent component with new letter states